What Lies Beneath: Bodysurfing in the Key of Heavy

 From my experience, most surfers consider bodysurfing big waves considerably more dangerous than what they're doing.
 Underwater is generally not a surfer's happy place—especially in Northern California where the water is cold, dark and inhabited by everyone's very worst nightmare.

-On the outer reef of Steamer Lane, waves flex at the sky like magnificent green tongues before splitting in two.
-On a board, the rights can carry you all the way to Cowells if you let them.
-The lefts produce a far steeper, more hollow and decidedly more critical cannon shot toward the Point.
+At Steamer Lane’s Middle Peak, waves flex at the sky like magnificent green tongues before splitting in two.
+The rights can carry you hundreds of yards—all the way to Cowells if you let them.
+The lefts produce a far steeper, more hollow and decidedly more critical cannon-shot toward the Point.
 It’s a bodysurfing wave.

 Mavericks, Feb.
 27, 2016